What is Air Bag?

 A safety device found on most recent cars that protects the driver (and in some cases, the passenger) in a crash by inflating a cushion hidden in the steering wheel and dashboard.

-What is Accelerator Pedal?
+What is Accelerator Pump?

 What is Distributor?